 - A. Concrete: Class of Exposure S-3 in accordance with CSA A23.1. - 1.
 Minimum Compressive Strength: - a.
 35 MPa at 28 days. - b.
-30 MPa at transfer of prestress. - B. Aggregates: - 1.
+30 MPa at transfer of prestress. - c.
+If the pile designer considers 30MPA at transfer to be unnecessary, 20MPa at transfer of prestress will be allowed provided that a stamped letter from the pile designer is submitted identifying that the such deviation from the previous clause of this specification is acceptable. - B. Aggregates: - 1.
 Coarse aggregate: CSA A23.1; rough and angular gravel or crushed stone. - 2.
 Fine aggregate: CSA A23.1; natural sand. - C. Prestressing Strands: Bright, seven-wire, stress-relieved, nominal diameter shown, ASTM A416, Grade 270. - D. Reinforcing Steel: - 1.
 Dowels and Reinforcing Steel: CSA G30.18. - 2.
 Spiral Steel Reinforcing: ASTM A1064. - E. Grout: non-metallic, non-gas-liberating, non-shrink hydraulic cement grout, with minimum strength of 35 MPa at 7 days.